Cohort 1 Grantees

 Teaching and Feeding Students with Local, Seasonal Agriculture

 Concrete School District serves eastern Skagit County in Washington State.
 While the upriver area is rural and remote, 30 miles downriver is a diverse agricultural community that produces over 90 different crops.
-The school district is partnering with United General District 304 to connect students and families with locally grown, healthy food.
-The project will leverage existing partnerships with farmers and distributors.
-Goals include increasing local food procurement, increasing local ingredients and scratch-made meals, and providing ongoing education to promote farm initiatives.
+The school district partners with United General District 304 to connect students and families with locally grown, healthy food.
+Their project leveraged existing partnerships with farmers and distributors to increase local food procurement, scratch-made meals, and education to promote farm initiatives.

 Inchelium School District